life-points/website/content/posts/2018-04-17-natural-products-you-can-feel-good-about.md

 **Sunscreen**: I tried so many and was determined to find one that actually worked and didn’t make me feel too sticky.
 [Goddess Garden Organics Natural Suncreen](https://amzn.to/2JSAxEJ) does the trick.

 **Manuka Honey:** It has lots of benefits.
-I use it when I am sick, for burns, for skin etc. I get mine from trader joes and use this[ brand](https://amzn.to/2qFMe8X), but there are so many out there.
+I use it when I am sick, for burns, for skin etc. I get mine from Trader joes and use this[ brand](https://amzn.to/2qFMe8X), but there are so many out there.
 [Here](https://www.youtube.com/watch?v=k_MUon6mApU) is a video with more about it and what number you need for what you are using it for.

 **Hair:** I don’t use products on my hair, but if I feel it is a bit frizzy, I use [Organic Argan Oil](https://amzn.to/2qFMF35) from Trader Joes.